zeustamil/paulrhayes.com/source/_posts/3d-cube-using-css-transformations.md

 </div>
 ```

-A short disclaimer, the geometry in this example is 'fudged', in that the values have been adjusted to appear roughly correct.
+A short disclaimer, the geometry in this example is ‘fudged’, in that the values have been adjusted to appear roughly correct.
 I know that the dimensions are slightly out of whack, this is merely to save my head from mathematics and to get the concept out there quickly for people to see.
-With that said, let's crack on with the CSS.
+With that said, let’s crack on with the CSS.

 Each of the three rectangles is given a slightly different shade of gray to give the impression of depth, in this example the left face is in shadow.
 The faces are each positioned absolutely, relative to the cube container.
 Each face is 200 x 200 pixels, including 10 pixels of padding.